dsa-ou/m269-installer/docs/use-terminal.md

 # Using the software (terminal)

 These instructions are for **Linux** and **macOS**.
-Windows users can also follow these instructions on PowerShell, but the [desktop shortcut](use-shortcut.md) is more convenient.
+Windows users can follow these instructions on PowerShell, but double-clicking a [desktop shortcut](use-shortcut.md) is simpler.

 ## Regular use
 Every time you want to work on the M269 notebooks, you need to follow the next 5 steps.